ultralightlabs/ultralight-github-action/README.md

 ### Manual

-Allows you to trigger the workflow manually at any time via the GitHub actions web UI.
+Allows you to trigger the workflow manually at any time via the GitHub Actions web UI.
 Useful for testing during the setup of your workflow.

 ```yaml